pruje/libbash.sh/docs/libbash.md

 ### lb_array_contains
 Check if an array contains a value.

-**Warning: put your array between quotes or search will fail if you have spaces in values.**

 #### Usage
 ```bash
 lb_array_contains VALUE "${ARRAY[@]}"
 ```
+**Warning**: put your array between quotes or search will fail if you have spaces in values.

 #### Exit codes
 - 0: value was found in array